tillitis/tillitis-key1/README.md

 * [QEMU](https://github.com/tillitis/qemu/tree/tk1) (branch `tk1` in
   separate repository)

-Note that development is ongoing.
+Note that development is ongoing.
 For example, changes might be made to the measuring and derivation of key material, causing the public/private keys of a signer app to change.
 To avoid unexpected changes, please use a tagged release.
 Read the [Release